irvirty/irvirty/README.md

 ## Good day! 👋

-👨🏻‍💻 I mainly do some things using CSS, and JavaScript (JS).
+👨🏻‍💻 I like to code and love CSS, I use PHP and MySQL, and now I'm learning (and using) JavaScript.
 📁 Almost all projects are in one [Repository](https://github.com/irvirty/irvirty.pages.dev) or [Website](https://irvirty.pages.dev/).
 ⚡ Fun fact: Using CSS you can draw something, this is called CSS Art.